 Want to be considered for the programme?

-Remember that you must already hold your learner licence.
-You must have a good level of English and some driving experience.
-The programme is currently running in Porirua, applications from other regions will be considered at a later date.
+Remember to be eligible you must already hold your learner licence.
+You must also have a good level of English and some driving experience.

 Keen to help as a volunteer driving mentor?

-The programme is currently running in Porirua – so please particularly get in touch if you are able to help there.
-We would love to hear from you!
-You will need to have held a full clean driver licence for two+ years and be available to help a former refugee practice driving twice a week for one hour.
 We will provide a dual control car to practice in (you don’t need to use your own!), give you training and driving instructor support.
-The Open Road programme is also running in Palmerston North, Nelson, Dunedin, Hamilton and Auckland – if you want to volunteer in one of those regions, you can find information here.
+The Open Road programme is also running in Palmerston North, Nelson, Dunedin, Hamilton, and Auckland – if you want to volunteer in one of those regions, you can find information here.

 Please complete the Driving Mentor application form and Police Vetting form and return them to firstname.lastname@example.org